 Put the message journal on its own physical volume.
 If the disk is shared with other processes e.g. transaction co-ordinator, database or other journals which are also reading and writing from it, then this may greatly reduce performance since the disk head may be skipping all over the place between the different files.
 One of the advantages of an append only journal is that disk head movement is minimised - this advantage is destroyed if the disk is shared.
 If you're using paging or large messages make sure they're ideally put on separate volumes too.

 Minimum number of journal files.
 Set

-journal-min-filesto a number of files that would fit your average sustainable rate.
-This number represents the lower threshold of the journal file pool.
+of files that would fit your average sustainable rate.
+If you see

 Journal file size.
 The journal file size should be aligned to the capacity of a cylinder on the disk.
 The default value 10MiB should be enough on most systems.

 Use AIO journal.
 If using Linux, try to keep your journal type as AIO.
 AIO will scale better than Java NIO.

 If you're running AIO you might be able to get some better